Adli Mohamed

-Adli Mohamed (عَدْلِيّ مُحَمَّد; born 15 September 2004) is an Emirati professional footballer who plays as a goalkeeper for UAE Pro League club Al-Nasr.
+Adli Mohamed (عَدْلِيّ مُحَمَّد; born 15 September 2004) is a Bahraini professional footballer who plays as a goalkeeper for Emirates, on loan from Al-Nasr.

 Club career

 As a youth player, Mohamed joined the youth academy of Emirati side Dubai City.
 Following his stint at the club, he joined the youth academy of English side Southampton.
 During the 2023–24 season, he signed his first professional contract with the club and made his debut for their under-21 team.

 On 14 February 2025, Mohamed joined UAE First Division side Dubai United on loan for the remainder of the season.

 On 15 June 2025, he joined UAE Pro League side Al-Nasr.

+On 8 February 2026, Mohamed joined UAE First Division side Emirates on loan for the remainder of the season.

 International career

 In 2024, he was called up to the United Arab Emirates national football team for the first time.
 In addition, he is eligible to play for the Bahrain national football team, as well as the Sudan national football team due to his Sudanese heritage.